-2.21 Ramin Haerizadeh, Rokni Haerizadeh, Hesam Rahmanian
+2.21 Ramin Haerizadeh, Rokni Haerizadeh, Hesam Rahmanian From March To April…2020

 These images are overlaid with those showing such art materials and supplies as mixed paints, used brushes, differently-sized containers of water, open books and newspapers, countless painted-over copies of historical photographs, and other unfinished artworks.
 In some cases, the painted-over individual pictures form a seconds-long animation.
 Unlike the collective’s performance-based works, the artists themselves do not appear.
 But we do hear (their) male voices singing the days of the week in chorus: “Monday, Tuesday, Wednesday, Thursday, Friday, Saturday, Sunday.”
 Chanted at varying tempos, the named days of the week to bleed into one another, giving the words a mantra-like quality.